cloakofenigma/perfguard-ai/README.md

 ### FAQ

 **Q: Which AI provider should I use?**
-A: Use both!
-Anthropic Claude 3.5 Sonnet is primary, Google Gemini 2.5 Pro is fallback for reliability.
+A: Google Gemini 2.5 Pro is the primary and only LLM used.
+Simplified architecture with robust error handling.

 **Q: How much do API calls cost?**
 A: Minimal.
 Each analysis uses ~2K tokens (~$0.01 per run with Claude, even less with Gemini).